AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_overview.md

 ## Differences between chat group and chat room

 Both chat group and chat room support instant messaging among multiple users.
 The major difference lies in whether members have a stable relationship.
-Chat group members tend to remain for a long time, whereas chat room members tend to join and leave freely.
+Chat group members tend to remain for a long time, whereas chat room members join and leave freely.

 The following table shows the feature comparisons between a chat group and a chat room: